Server Name Indication: Background of the problem

-Prior to SNI, when making a TLS connection, the client had no way to specify which site it is trying to connect to.
+Prior to SNI, when making a TLS connection, the client had no way to specify which site it was trying to connect to.
 Hence, if one server hosts multiple sites on a single listener, the server has no way to know which certificate to use in the TLS protocol.
 In more detail, when making a TLS connection, the client requests a digital certificate from the web server.
 Once the server sends the certificate, the client examines it and compares the name it was trying to connect to with the name(s) included in the certificate.
 If a match occurs, the connection proceeds as normal.
 If a match is not found, the user may be warned of the discrepancy and the connection may abort as the mismatch may indicate an attempted man-in-the-middle attack.
 However, some applications allow the user to bypass the warning to proceed with the connection, with the user taking on the responsibility of trusting the certificate and, by extension, the connection.

 However, it may be hard – or even impossible due to lack of a full list of all names in advance – to obtain a single certificate that covers all names a server will be responsible for.
 A server that is responsible for multiple hostnames is likely to need to present a different certificate for each name (or small group of names).
 It is possible to use subjectAltName to contain multiple domains controlled by one person in a single certificate.
 Such "unified communications certificates" must be reissued every time the list of domains changes.

 Name-based virtual hosting allows multiple DNS hostnames to be hosted by a single server (usually a web server) on the same IP address.
 To achieve this, the server uses a hostname presented by the client as part of the protocol (for HTTP the name is presented in the host header).
 However, when using HTTPS, the TLS handshake happens before the server sees any HTTP headers.
 Therefore, it was not possible for the server to use the information in the HTTP host header to decide which certificate to present and as such only names covered by the same certificate could be served from the same IP address.

 In practice, this meant that an HTTPS server could only serve one domain (or small group of domains) per IP address for secured and efficient browsing.
 Assigning a separate IP address for each site increases the cost of hosting, since requests for IP addresses must be justified to the regional Internet registry and IPv4 addresses are now exhausted.
 For IPv6, it increases the administrative overhead by having multiple IPs on a single machine, even though the address space is not exhausted.
 The result was that many websites were effectively constrained from using secure communications.